SlamChillz/alx-system_engineering-devops/0x00-shell_basics/README.md

 [1-listit](./1-listit) script to display the contents list of your current directory.
 ## There is no place like home
 [2-bring_me_home](./2-bring_me_home) script that changes the working directory to the user’s home directory.
+## The long format
+[3-listfiles](./3-listfiles) script display current directory contents in a long format